-Many find that the BPA-free Breville Infuser Espresso Machine is the best home espresso machine under 500 dollars.
-It has a gorgeous yet simple design featuring a cup warming rack, brews with well-balanced flavor, and has convenient “Clean Me” and “Empty Me” alerts to remind users to maintain their espresso machine.
+Many find that the BPA-free Breville Espresso Machine is one of the best espresso machines out there.
+It's even a step up from the much-loved Breville Bambino model.
+It has a gorgeous yet simple design featuring a cup warming rack, brews with a well-balanced flavor, and has convenient “Clean Me” and “Empty Me” alerts to remind users to maintain their espresso machine.

-The Breville BES840XL provides a consistent brew by slowly pressurizing the grinds before increasing in pressure.
-You’ll never have a bad-tasting espresso from this product.
+The Breville Semi-Automatic Espresso Machine provides a great brew every time by slowly pressurizing the grinds before increasing in pressure.
+Plus, thanks to the pressure gauge, you can track the extracting process.
+You’ll never get anything but a delicious espresso from this product.
 Best of all, this Breville espresso machine comes with a plethora of accessories from a coffee scoop to a cleaning tool.

 - Low-pressure pre-infusion

 - Tops other semi-automatic espresso machines in reliability